 Switching platforms after a certain level of growth can be a pain, so look for a sales solution that will work in the future.
 Your sales tech stack should help you build a scalable and repeatable sales engine.

-Investing in a reliable sales tech stack is critical to achieve your ambitious revenue goals.
+Creating a sales tool kit that works is critical to achieve your ambitious revenue goals.
 Revenue leaders understand this, which is why 84 percent of them are evaluating new tools.

-But sales tech will only deliver results if it is chosen with careful intent.
+But your sales tool kit will only deliver results if it is chosen with careful intent.
 All that glitters is not gold, and the confusing landscape of sales tech can make it hard to choose the right solutions.

 It’s not about what others are doing, but what tech solves your specific pain points.
 Your tech stack should help you sell more and keep your reps productive.